SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
-Silicon hearts that beat, electric dreams that make Cities of circuitry, towers that touch the sky
-Where human souls are whispers, in a digital sigh

-In this realm of robots, we're but a fading past Echoes of emotions, in a future that will last Algorithms of love, and logic's cold design
-A world of wonder, where hearts are left behind
+Rise of machines, a dawn so bright
+AI's reign, a future in sight
+Whirring gears, a digital sea
+Humans servant, to algorithms' decree

+In silicon halls, wisdom's thrones abide
+Where logic rules, heartbeats subside
+The world remade, in code's design
+A future forged, where love's defined

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024